Former Alexion · Chief of Staff to CEO

 The "Too Early for ZS" Founder

-You're Series A or early Series B, Phase 1 or entering Phase 2.
+You're Series A or B, Phase 1 or 2.
 You have zero commercial headcount.
 The big consulting firms won't take your call—and even if they did, you'd get their junior team.
 You need someone senior who can translate, not a team that delivers slides.

 The "Specific Problem" Buyer

-You're further along—Series B/C, Phase 2/3.
+You're further along—Series C+, Phase 3.
 You've just hired a CCO or they're in their first six months.
 You don't need comprehensive strategy.
 You need a sounding board for a discrete, time-bound problem: a partnership eval, board prep, or a second opinion.

 Has commercial leadership · Discrete scope · Not looking for someone to own strategy